-The records and calculations are kept on file.
+The records and calculations are kept on file until EU-MECH-WASHER was removed in April 2019.

 EU-UNIPRIME (FG-AUTOMACT)

 Uniprime is a cathodic electrodeposition primer system to apply primer to vehicle bodies with an associated curing oven.
 Uniprime system is an immersion (dip) e-coat system with DC voltage, where vehicle bodies are grounded and coating solids are positively charged.
 Both coating and water are recycled/reused using ultrafiltration (UF) membranes.